Uniminutoarduino/SmartLabsUniminuto-GOLC/README.md

 Credentials to enter to our remote laboratory were provided in the document of the GOLC award.

 # 5. Costs
 The costs of the implementation and debugging of the RL in dollars (USD) are shown in the table.
-The purpose with the laboratory is to offer a low-cost but efficient Remote Laboratory (RL).
+The purpose of this initiative is to offer a low-cost but efficient Remote Laboratory (RL).

 | Description | Cost (USD)|
 | ------------- | ------------- |